Seller path is really a retailer trust question

 Use reviews as signals, not proof

 Reviews can help, but they are not a guarantee.
 Look for specific use cases, skin context, delivery comments, and a mix of positive and negative details.
 Be more skeptical when every review sounds equally polished, says almost nothing about the product, or appears to repeat the same claims.
+A helpful review tells you about packaging condition, shipping speed, texture, irritation context, and whether the buyer received the expected item, not only that the product was popular.

-Keep evidence before checkout
+Keep evidence before ordering

 Screenshot the listing, seller name, shipping promise, return policy, and final cart when the purchase matters.
 If the product arrives damaged, expired, mismatched, or suspicious, those records make it easier to talk to the seller, card provider, or platform without rebuilding the timeline from memory.
+Keep the order confirmation, tracking page, and product photos until you know the item is correct.
+Evidence is not paranoia; it is how a normal shopper keeps a retailer accountable.